cnosdb/docs/docs/en/latest/versatility/middleware/kafka.md

 Parameters:
 > Note: Other parameters can be kept consistent with the configuration example above.
 ```
-url：CnosDB address and port
+url: CnosDB address and port
-username：username for connecting to CnosDB
+username: username for connecting to CnosDB
-password：password for connecting to CnosDB
+password: password for connecting to CnosDB
 ```

 4. Uncomment the following configuration in the configuration file and modify it as needed